Explains how to install, import, and use PowerShell modules.

 must be imported by running the

-Also, commands that use PowerShell providers do not automatically
+Also, commands that use PowerShell providers do not automatically import a

-Get-PSSessionConfiguration cmdlet, you might need to
+Get-PSSessionConfiguration cmdlet, you might need to run the

-Import-Module cmdlet to import the Microsoft.WSMan.Management
+Import-Module cmdlet to import the Microsoft.WSMan.Management module that

 You can still run the